mathiasrw/alasql-testsuite/README.md

 [AlaSQL](https://github.com/agershun/alasql) is a javascript SQL database library for both relational data and graph manipulation

+To minimize the size of the package all tests not part of the

-To minimize the size of the package all tests not part of the (Regression testing)[https://github.com/agershun/alasql/tree/master/test] has been moved to other repos.
+To minimize the size of the package all folders not part of the main development has been moved to other repos.

 [sqllogictest has been moved](http://github.com/mathiasrw/) to its own repo.
 All other are testsuites are in this repo.

+(Regression testing)[https://github.com/agershun/alasql/tree/master/test] is still part of [the original repo](https://github.com/agershun/alasql)

 Todo:
-* Write documentation
+* Write documentation for tests
-* Find out whats with the `utils` folder
+* Find out whats with the `stuff` folder